dackst/nayuta/notes.md

 * Ruined Tower -> Tower Ruins
   * the whole island is full of fallen ruins, this is another such ruin that happens to be an intact tower (and not a regular old tower than happens to be in ruins)

+* Scrying Pool Caves -> Scrying Pool Cavern, Dragon River Cavern -> Dragon River Grotto
+  * too many cave dungeons in 2nd continent, even though the last parts are different in Japanese, and they all seem to translate to something like cave (洞穴/洞/巌窟).
+    * since they share a kanji character, first two are now similar, but not identical, while third is a different word altogether

+* Hermit's Path -> Fruitful Hermit's Way
+  * similar to above, different kanji were both turned into the identical "Path".
+It's actually identical to one in "Shaded Animal Trail", but I also wanted include the missing adjective

 * "Giant Dragon Graveyard" -> "Dragon Graveyard"
   * original name is too long to be displayed on world map screen

+* Wind Cutting Valley -> Canyon of Biting Wind
+  * Cutting wind can refer to flatulence
+  * Canyon/Gorge also seems to be acceptable translations instead of valley, which better characterize the extreme cliffs in this dungeon

 * Muncipial District -> Urban District (no mention at all of any government, just a city part of Terra that humans were intended to live in.
 "Residential District" might be even better?)
 * Cradle Area -> Birthing Chamber (formerly used for raising animals, also pretty creepy looking)